lost-egg/lost-egg.github.io/combat.md

 ## Combat Actions

-Each turn, you can take one Simple action and one Movement action.[^new-movement-actions] Some actions take both your Simple action and your Movement action for the turn, and count as both types for any restrictions on either.
+Each turn, you can use one **Simple** action and any number of **Reflexive** actions.

-[^new-movement-actions]: Movement actions as a well-defined action type don't exist in the original text.
-They've been added here to aid in mechanical clarity.
-The end result is mechanically identical to the original text, but should be clearer to use in play.

 You can **flurry** to take a second Simple action in a round, but it has to be a different action from the first.
 When you flurry, you get -3 to any rolls used by either Simple action, and you get -1 to your Defense until your next turn.
 Some actions can't be used on a turn when you flurry.

 If an action gives you a Defense modifier, then you get that bonus or penalty to Defense for one round.

-Each tick is divided up into three **phases**: the first **movement phase**, the **action phase**, and the second movement phase.
-Usually you'll only need to use these phases in detail for combat between multiple magical characters or against a large number of nonmagical enemies.
-For simple combat, such as between a magically skilled swordsman and an unskilled mortal, you'll just want to keep in mind that you cane take one Movement action and one Simple action each turn.

-During each phase, actions by different characters get declared in order from the highest Join Battle rating to the lowest, with (Dexterity + Athletics) as a tiebreaker.[^new-phases] After actions are declared, then go down the same order to resolve each declared action, except that [Clash](#clashes) attacks get resolved as a pair the first time one of the Clashing characters comes up in the order.
-If a character is incapacitated during the action phase, any action they've declared but haven't taken yet is canceled, as though they hadn't declared it.
+Some actions have the **Movement** keyword.
+You can only use one Movement action in a turn, unless another rule says otherwise.

+If multiple characters act on the same tick, Simple actions are used in order from the highest Join Battle rating to the lowest, with (Dexterity + Athletics) as a tiebreaker.[^new-tick-resolution] Reflexive actions may be used at any time in the order, but can't interrupt other actions.
+(For example, a Move used in response to an Attack would happen after the attack, not before.)
+If one character attacks another under the right conditions for a [Clash](#clashes), the second character may immediately use an Attack against the first character even if it's not their place in the order yet.

-[^new-phases]: Phases, and this method of phase-by-phase resolution, don't exist in the original text.
+[^new-tick-resolution]: This method of resolution for simultaneous actions and Clashes don't exist in the original text.
 It's been added here to speed play and encourage the use of Clash attacks by removing the inevitable arguments about who goes first on a given tick.

-During the first movement phase, you can take a Movement action.

-During the action phase, you take your Simple action or actions.
-Simple actions that also use the Movement action get resolved during the action phase.

-During the second movement phase, you can take a Movement action if you didn't yet.

 The list of combat actions is:[^new-collected-actions]